• Articles

 What Immigration Reform Must Accomplish

-flowing from the dignity of the human person and the responsibilities of the political community.
+These are not simply policy preferences.
+They are moral requirements flowing from the dignity of the person, the obligations of solidarity, and the responsibilities of political authority.

-As Pope St. John Paul II observed:
+Pope St. John Paul II expressed this balance with characteristic clarity:

-“The challenge is to combine the welcome due to every human being, especially when in need, with a reckoning of what is necessary for both the local inhabitants and the new arrivals to live a dignified and peaceful life”.
+“The challenge is to combine the welcome due to every human being, especially when in need, with a reckoning of what is necessary for both the local inhabitants and the new arrivals to live a dignified and peaceful life.”
 (Message for World Day of Peace, 13)

+Catholic Social Teaching refuses both distortions.
 It calls for a system that is humane in its treatment of persons and serious in its responsibility to the common good.

 From Principle to Practice